 Instead of updating all the components, the React team found an efficient way of updating the components’ existing state changes.
 Initially, React would monitor each component and find significant changes.
 If the component state has changed, it would compare the changed state with what the new DOM will look like.
 Then it would find an efficient way to update the components.

-Moreover, React JS is speedy as it automatically changes the state when the data gets updated as it’s stored in the memory.
+This might sound complicated, but ReactJS does it effectively.
+Also, most people use applications on their mobile devices, so it saves battery.
+Moreover, React JS is speedy as it automatically changes the state when the data gets updated, as it’s stored in the memory.

 ReactJS has become quite popular and, due to its growing popularity and demand, it has attracted a massive community and has become one of the top repositories on GitHub.

-You would be amazed to know there’s a community specifically for React JS called React Flux.
+You would be amazed to know there’s a community specifically for ReactJS called React Flux.
 It has over 1,10,000 members who actively share and discuss their reactions to the problems.

 ReactJS is user-friendly and easy to test.
 Generally, UI browser testing is quite a hassle as it becomes difficult to set up, while ReactJS requires less configuration for testing.

-Also, you can easily test React’s components as it uses the node command line.
+Also, you can easily test React’s components as it uses the Node command line.
 The node command line works fast.

+From web apps to mobile apps (React Native) and even AI dashboards, React works everywhere.
 What makes ReactJS more flexible than other libraries is that it is easy to use and can be used on various platforms for creating better user interfaces.
 You just have to learn it once, and then you’ll be good to go.

 The silver lining is that it can be used for more than just developing new applications.
 You can use it in existing applications as well.

-If you change a small part of the application, and if the changes work, then you can easily convert the entire application into React JS.
+If you change a small part of the application, and if the changes work, then you can easily convert the entire application into ReactJS.
 Isn’t it amazing?

 React has a component structure.
 It all starts with building buttons, checkboxes, dropdowns, etc. Once you start with these tiny components, they start creating wrapper components.
-Here, each component has its logic and can decide how it has to be rendered.
+Here, each component has its own logic and can decide how it has to be rendered.
 What makes it stand out is that you can easily reuse the components.

-Undeniably, React JS has amazing developer tools such as redux developer tools and react developer tools.
-You can easily install and add them into your Chrome extensions.
+ReactJS has amazing developer tools, such as Redux developer tools and React developer tools.
+You can easily install and add them to your Chrome extensions.
+AI debugging tools can now auto-detect state errors and suggest fixes.

-1. Setting Up Your React Environment
+1. Set Up Your Environment

 Before you can start using React, you need to set up your development environment.
 Follow these steps to get started: